CrowdStrike/Forensics/O365-Outlook-Activities/README.md

 ### Compatibility

-This tool supports all versions of Python 3 and is backwards compatible with Python 2.7
+This tool supports all versions of Python 3.

 ### Requirements